 Thanksgiving is hard, isn’t it?
 If you are a believer, you know that we are to be thankful in all circumstances.
 Ugh, right?
 How can you be thankful for infertility?
 The honest answer from this previous Momma-in-Waiting is that it is extremely difficult and maybe you won’t ever be able to be thankful for it, and that’s okay.
 One day, you will recognize that you survived it.
 That’s big.
 That’s enough.

-Pssst…Hey, Momma-in-Waiting.
+Pssst…Hey, Momma-in-Waiting on Thanksgiving.
 Yes, you.
 Today might be a little rough.
 You’ve got this.
 Don’t be too hard on yourself.
 Tomorrow is a new day and that is something we can all be thankful for.

 Happy Thanksgiving!
 Here’s my top ten list of things I’m thankful for: